ThomasMBury/charlie-bury-website/content/en/poems/_index.md

 <div class="poem-block">

-My poetic works explore the fragile boundaries between the sensory depth of the physical world and the transcendent pull of the divine.
+My poetic works freely expose the fragile spaces between the sensory depth of the physical world and the transcendent pull of the divine.
 Below is a featured selection of recent works.
 For the complete, unabridged collection, please download the digital chapbook archive at the bottom of this page.

 </div>